kartograph/kartograph.org/docs/kartograph.py/index.md

     <path data-iso="USA" … />

+You can also set ``layer.attributes`` to *"all"* in case you really want to store **all** data attributes in the SVG map.

+    "mylayer": {
+        "src": "countries.shp",
+        "attributes": "all"
+    }

-**Note:** there's one specialty with the attribute name **id**.
+**Note:** there's a special treatment of the attribute name **id**.
 This would not only be added to ``data-id`` but also to the plain ``id`` attribute.
 This comes in handy if you want to post-process your SVG in graphic software like Illustrator, which ignores any data attributes, but displays the path ids.

     "mylayer": {
         "src": "countries.shp",